free things to do in New York City

 Classical Music | Choral Works by Tallis and More

 Program: Andre Thomas Keep Your Lamps arr.
-Darmon Meader America, the Beautiful Ola Gjeilo Ubi Caritas Daniel E. Gawthrop Sing Me to Heaven Thomas Tallis If Ye Love Me William L. Dawson Soon-Ah Will Be Done Giuseppe Pitoni Cantate Domino arr.
-Bob Burroughs Wade in the Water René Clausen Set Me As a Seal With: Moon Area High School Honors Choir (Moon Township, PA)
+Darmon Meader America, the Beautiful Ola Gjeilo Ubi Caritas more Daniel E. Gawthrop Sing Me to Heaven Thomas Tallis If Ye Love Me William L. Dawson Soon-Ah Will Be Done Giuseppe Pitoni Cantate Domino arr.
+Bob Burroughs Wade in the Water René Clausen Set Me As a Seal With: Moon Area High School Honors Choir (Moon Township, PA) less

 New York City, NY; NYC